-There’s quite a bit of outdated information out there regarding free trials on Shopify, creating substantial confusion.
-Some sellers have claimed that their trials lasted as long as 3 months.
+There’s quite a bit of outdated information out there regarding a Shopify trial, creating substantial confusion.
+Some sellers have claimed that their trials lasted as long as three months.
 This might not be truthful, though, because business models for trial periods generally don’t last that long.

-Regardless, there is plenty of proof that 2 and 3-month trial periods exist.
-If you performed a Google search for “Shopify trial periods,” trials lasting 1 month and 2 months would show up.
+Regardless, there is plenty of proof that two and 3-month trial periods exist.
+If you performed a Google search for “Shopify trial periods,” trials lasting one month and two months would show up.
 If you were to click those results, though, you would be redirected to the basic plan.

-A three-week trial floated around in early 2018, but aren’t available today.
-At the time of writing, Shopify offers a 14-day trial for new users.
-If you have a sufficient reason, Shopify may stretch out the 14-day trial to 21 days, but you’ll need to make a case for needing such an extension by contacting their customer support team.
+A three-week trial floated around in early 2018 but isn’t available today.
+At the time of writing, Shopify offers a 14 day trial for new users.
+If you have a sufficient reason, Shopify may stretch out the 14 day trial to 21 days, but you’ll need to make a case for requiring such an extension by contacting their customer support team.

 It is not.

-Some of these links are intentionally misworded – the links you click will redirect to Shopify, and if you were to sign up for a subscription, whoever owns the link you clicked will receive an affiliate commission.
+Some of these links are intentionally miss worded – the links you click will redirect to Shopify, and if you were to sign up for a subscription, whoever owns the link you clicked will receive an affiliate commission.

-Is the 45 Day Trial Still an Option?
+Is the 45 Day Shopify Free Trial Still an Option?

 It is not.

-At one time, a 45-day trial period existed.
-People would sign up for a 30-day trial when it was an option.
-As the end approached, users would request an extension of another 15 days to their trial, giving them a sum total of 45 days.
+At one time, a 45 day trial period existed.
+People would sign up for a 30 day trial when it was an option.
+As the end approached, users would request an extension of another 15 days to their trial, giving them a total of 45 days.

 Nonetheless, neither option exists anymore.

-No 30-day trial period exists.
-The only option you have is the 14-day trial, which you can sign up for directly on Shopify’s website.
+No 30 day Shopify trial period exists.
+The only option you have is the 14 day trial, which you can sign up for directly on Shopify’s website.
 Having said that, they may grant you a one-week extension if requested.
-If they say yes, your trial period will last a sum total of 3 weeks.
+If they say yes, your trial period will last a total of 3 weeks.

 Begin with a Plan on Shopify

-The amount of features that come with your Shopify subscription will impress you.
+The number of features that come with your Shopify subscription will impress you.

 Shopify simplifies the process of creating an online store by providing you with: